Axis-Fi/axis-core/design/EMPA.md

   UI-->User: Display transaction result and update auction status
 ```

-### Auction Settlement Part 2: Evaluate winners and send proceeds
+### Auction Settlement Part 2: Evaluate Winners

 The final step to settle an auction is to evaluate the sorted, decrypted bids to determine the marginal price for the auction and distribute funds to the winners.
 If the auction did not reach the minimum price or minimum fill capacity, then the auction is settled without winners, and users can claim refunds.
 If there are winners, the settlement is stored for later.
 The settlement function is open and can be called by anyone after the decryption process is complete.

 What could cause a loss of funds?

-- ✅ Revert from fee-on-transfer quote token: this is already checked during bidding when transferring the quote token from the bidder to the AuctionHouse.
-- ✅ Revert from fee-on-transfer base token: this is already checked during auction creation when transferring the base token from the seller to the AuctionHouse.
-- ✅ Revert-on-zero quote token: the transfer amount is checked before calling `transfer()`
-- ✅ Revert-on-zero base token: the transfer amount is checked before calling `transfer()`
-- ❌ Partial fill bidder on blacklist: if the partial fill bidder is added to the quote or base token's blacklist after the auction is created and funded, the transfer of the quote or base tokens to the bidder would fail.
-- ❌ Curator on blacklist: if the curator is added to the base token's blacklist after the auction is created and funded, the transfer of the base tokens to the curator would fail.
+- ✅ As of [#119](https://github.com/Axis-Fi/moonraker/pull/119), there are no transfers in the `settle()` function, which greatly reduces the scenarios that could result in funds being bricked.
+- ✅ Due to filtering in the decryption stage, bids are guaranteed to be within the bounds of `uint96` and have a derived price that is also within the bounds of `uint96`.
+- ✅ Overflow in summation variables: the variables that track the sum of quote tokens in and base tokens out could overflow if there are enough bids.
+This is mitigated by using `uint256` for the summation variables.

 ```mermaid
 sequenceDiagram